History Department (HIS)

 A degree in history: B.A. or B.S.?

-Along with choosing a major program in history, you will need to choose the degree -- that is, whether that major is a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree.
+When you declare as a history major, you will choose if that major is a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree.
 We can broadly describe the differences between the two; specific and up-to-date requirements are on the major and degree requirements tabs above.
+For the B.A., you will need to complete the equivalent of two years of training in a world language.
+For the B.S., you will need to complete one additional course related to the sciences and a research-emphasis course or sequence of courses in the major.
+HIS 490 fulfills the research-emphasis course requirement.

 The following is the department's faculty and staff as of the publication date of this catalog.
 This list will not be updated again until the next catalog is published in July.